RLogik/whales/README.md

 The `<tag-sequence>` argument is a comma separated list of tag-names, representing a route from the service image to the desired tag name of the save image (if at all desired).
-For example, suppose we have service called `boatsService` defined in `whales_setup/docker-compose.yml` to build an image with the designation `whales:boats`.
+For example, suppose we have service called `boats-service` defined in `whales_setup/docker-compose.yml` to build an image with the designation `whales:boats`.
 And suppose we have some testing processes,